On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Hyodo-Kato rigidity revisited

 The purpose of this section is to prove the following: \begin{proposition} The section

-from Theorem \ref{section1} commutes with monodromy. \end{proposition} Recall that the monodromy on $\rg_{\crr}(X_1/R)_{l}$ is defined as the Gauss-Manin connection and the one on $ \rg_{\hk}(X^0_1)$ as its residue at $t=0$.
+from Theorem \ref{section1} commutes with monodromy, i.e., it can be lifted to a section in $\sd^c_{\phi,N}(W(k))_{\Q}$. \end{proposition} Recall that the monodromy on $\rg_{\crr}(X_1/R)_{l}$ is defined as the Gauss-Manin connection and the one on $ \rg_{\hk}(X^0_1)$ as its residue at $t=0$.
 However, to prove Proposition \ref{monodromy1} we will work with the "integration" of the monodromy action.
 The argument follows that of Beilinson in \cite[Sec.\,1.16]{Bv2} with the modifications mentioned earlier.